 Does Your State Have Estate or Inheritance Taxes?

-While it’s unlikely that your estate will be subject to federal estate taxes given the $5.49 million threshold (in 2017), it may well have to pay state estate or inheritance taxes.
-Whereas estate taxes are based on the value of the entire estate, the inheritance tax is based on the relationship between the person inheriting and the deceased.
-Currently, 14 states have estate taxes and six plus the District of Columbia have an inheritance tax, with two – Maryland and New Jersey – having both.
+While it’s unlikely that your estate will be subject to federal estate taxes given the $12.06 million threshold (in 2022), it may well have to pay state estate or inheritance taxes.
+Whereas estate taxes are based on the value of the entire estate, an inheritance tax is based on the relationship between the person inheriting and the deceased.
+Currently, 12 states and the District of Columbia have estate taxes and six have an inheritance tax, with Maryland having both.
 Rates and thresholds vary, with both subject to change by state legislatures.
 Here’s where things stand as of this writing:

 States with Estate Taxes Threshold Rate